Brightify/Fetcher/README.md

 }
 ```

-`Header` is special type of `RequestModifier` that represents headers of request.
-Registered instances of `Header` are added to the `Request` by internal `RequestEnhancer`.
+`Header` is a special type of `RequestModifier`, which represents headers of the request.
+Registered instances of `Header` are added to `Request` by internal `RequestEnhancer`.

 #### Predefined headers

-Struct `Headers` gathers all predefined headers.
+`Headers` gathers all predefined headers.
 They are represented as nested structs added by extensions.
 For example this is implementation of `Accept`:

 ```Swift
 extension Headers {